chirimen-oh/echigo-examples/README.md

 ### i2c-ADT7410

-It reads a Temperture sensor (ADT7410).
+It reads a temperture sensor (ADT7410).

 Please see also: http://fabble.cc/chirimenedu/chirimeni2csensor

 ### i2c-SRF02

-It reads a Distance sensor (SRF02).
+It reads a distance sensor (SRF02).

 Please see also: http://fabble.cc/chirimenedu/chirimeni2csensor